daguenther/Z2A/Resources/Coding.md

 ## Khan Academy (C2, NI, U2)

-Khan Academy, in addtion to their many other videos, has a topic on coding.
+Khan Academy, in addition to their many other videos, has a topic on coding.
 It provides a more integrated learning environment then Code Academy, and more direct instruction in the form of videos.

 * [Topic of Coding Homepage](https://www.khanacademy.org/computing/computer-programming)